codefresh-io/docs.codefresh.io/_docs/products/promotion-version-properties.md

 -->

-## Promotable Properties
+## Promotable Properties for applications

-Promotable Properties define the specific files or the attributes within files, to be promoted between environments.
+Promotable Properties define the specific files or the attributes within files, to be promoted between environments for applications in the product.
 Though optional, defining these properties allow for precise control over what changes are included in a promotion, adhering to environment-specific requirements and avoiding unwanted modifications.

 {{site.data.callout.callout_tip}}